 LED manufacturer Optogan has appointed Ove Sörensen as new Director Sales and Business Development EMEA for the development of the international sales network in Europe, Middle East and Africa.
 Ove Sörensen, 41, will be based in Germany's Bavarian Landshut and conducting the international business and expansion of the Optogan Group into new markets.
 Moreover, he will work on a worldwide distribution and trading network with Solid State Lighting (SSL) manufacturers.

-Ove Sörensen is the new International Sales Director at Optogan GmbH launched its international sales activities.
+Ove Sörensen is the new International Sales Director at Optogan GmbH

+The products of the European LED chips and luminaire manufacturer Optogan are experiencing an uninterrupted boom in Russia.
+In 2010, Optogan launched its international sales activities.
 Due to rapidly increasing demand in global markets for LEDs "made in Germany", the Optogan Group enforced its activities by creating the new position of the Director Sales and Business Development EMEA.